cloudflare/lua-resty-logger-socket/README.md

 If logging server uses unix domain socket, path is the socket path.
 Note that host/port and path can't both be empty.
 At least one must be supplied.

+`max_error`

+Max number of error message buffered in logger before return to user by next 'log' call.

 inited
 --------
 `syntax: inited = logger.inited()`